-Kelly is very happily married to her loving, supportive and gracious husband, John, for 20 years.
-Nearby where she lives she enjoys her delightful daughter, Jen, and charming son-in-law, Mike, and her first, precious granddaughter, Eleanor (Nora).
+Kelly is very happily married to her loving, supportive and gracious husband, John, for 22 years.
+Nearby where she lives she enjoys her delightful daughter, Jen, and charming son-in-law, Mike, her first, precious granddaughter, Eleanor (Nora) and new grandson, Michael (Mikie).
 She is surrounded by lots of love!

 After spending over 30 years in the corporate world, God called her into full-time ministry.
 She is the founder of Kelly Ann Women’s Ministry, Inc. She has a deep fervor for serving the Lord by imparting to women everything that God has taught her.
 Her vivacious style and ability to convey her life experiences assists women to apply to their lives what she has learned.
 With our minds being the battlefield where the war never ends, mental health is an area that has continually piqued her interest, so this will be the emphasis of her ministry for women.